KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 ### Disturbances and Realignment

 Watch for symptoms of distortion (`🪫` Drain, `🫥` Noise, `🦂` Rivalry).
+These are diagnostic glyphs, not condemnations.
 When one occurs, pause all motion, return to breath, re-scan, and speak only in glyph terms until resonance is found.

 > Group coherence is not perfection, but continual re-synchronization.